bozy15/ms1-project-lancealot/README.md

 > - [Slack](https://app.slack.com/client/T0L30B202/CPCT0MBKL/thread/CGWQJQKC5-1559844764.046500): If I was stuck on a problem chances are there was already a solution on here.
 > - Images were taken from a free to use website [Hiclipart](https://www.hiclipart.com/) and [Google](https://www.google.ie/) only images with a creative common license were used.
 > - [Bootstrap v4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was used in the layout of this website
-> - [Stack overflow](https://stackoverflow.com/) as a general resource if I couldnt find a solution on slack community.
+> - [Stack overflow](https://stackoverflow.com/) as a general resource if I couldn't find a solution on slack community.
-> - [Akshay](https://github.com/akashyap2013) took inspiration form aksay when building my website
+> - [Akshay](https://github.com/akashyap2013) took inspiration form Aksay when building my website
 > - [CSS-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) When trying to wrap me head around how flex-box work.
 > - [Kevin Powell](https://www.youtube.com/watch?v=WlGQdgy-M6w) How I learned about box-sizing and saved me from alot of sizing issues.
 > - [T&C's](https://www.termsandconditionsgenerator.com/) The website I used for creating my terms and conditions.
 > - [Logo maker](https://www.ucraft.com/free-logo-maker) Used to create the site logo.
-> - [Colour palette](https://coolors.co/223843-eff1f3-dbd3d8-d8b4a0-d77a61) Used to create my colours for this webpage.
+> - [Colour palette](https://coolors.co/223843-eff1f3-dbd3d8-d8b4a0-d77a61) Used to create my colors for this web page.
 > - [Psychology of colors](https://99designs.ie/blog/creative-inspiration/psychology-color-web-design/#:~:text=The%20psychology%20of%20color%20can,is%20based%20solely%20on%20color.)
-Helped in the research process for deciding what colours to use.
+Helped in the research process for deciding what colors to use.

-## Acknowledgements
+## Acknowledgments
 > - I'd love to thank my mentor who helped guide my project in the right direction.
 > - I'd also like to thank the Slack community who always go above and beyond in helping their fellow student.